a woman stares at the viewer, upset, while her boyfriend sits in the bed behind her with his hand over his face

 When you look at a person who isn’t afraid to speak about HIV and tell the world, people see it from the outside like it’s so easy.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Dealing with a partner's embarrassment
+How to deal with a partner’s embarrassment about your HIV status

 "Can you tone it down a bit?"